Sindex42/CV/README.md

-## Your Name
+## Connor Kam-Cheong

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

-Having been a shop assistant at the Castle Climbing Centre I have developed the necessary practical knowledge in climbing equipment and would like to apply this experience to coding
+(Having been a shop assistant at the Castle Climbing Centre I have developed the necessary practical knowledge in climbing equipment and would like to apply this experience to coding)

-## Skills
+## (Skills)

 #### This Skill